-Andrew was an environmental activist before he was an environmental lawyer: he was accepted into law school shortly after being arrested for protesting logging in Clayoquot Sound, on Vancouver Island’s West Coast.
+Andrew (he/him/his) was an environmental activist before he was an environmental lawyer: he was accepted into law school shortly after being arrested for protesting logging in Clayoquot Sound, on Vancouver Island’s West Coast.
 During law school Andrew helped found the University of Victoria’s Environmental Law Centre and volunteered with the noted Indian environmental lawyer, M.C.
 Mehta.
 These experiences changed his understanding of what is possible through law.

 Andrew is currently project lead for West Coast's Climate Change program.
 Under his direction the program has focused on the legal and professional consequences – to industry, government and professionals – of failing to address climate change.